-MINIMUM WORKLOAD Lectures 4.5 hours/week
+MINIMUM WORKLOAD

+Lectures and Labs: 5.5 hrs/week plus

-Research/Reading 1 hour/week (estimated as a guideline)
+Research/Readings: 1.0 hrs/week (estimated as a guideline)

-In addition to the above, assignments and production-related lab work may be estimated at not less than 20 hours for the term.
-This work varies depending upon production requirements but will involve some evening and weekend work.
-Students will be advised of schedule details as they become available.
+In addition to the above, assignments and the production-related lab work may be estimated at not less than 20 hours for the term.
+This work is variable and will be dependent upon individual production schedules.
+The student will be advised of schedule details as they become available but should expect that such work will likely involve some evening and weekend time.